Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning

+Building on this, we introduce AFRO, a self-supervised 3D pre-training framework for learning dynamics-aware representations from point clouds in a world-modeling sense~\cite{ye2026mind}.
+AFRO aims (i) to model spatiotemporal relationships across states and (ii) to learn manipulation-relevant abstractions without explicit reconstruction.

-Concretely, AFRO integrates inverse and forward dynamics models (IDM/FDM) to encode state–action–state transitions directly in a latent space.
-As shown in Figure~\ref{fig1:teaser}, consecutive point clouds are encoded into feature vectors; the IDM infers a latent action from current and subsequent features, while the FDM predicts the next features given the current features and the inferred latent action.
-State prediction is performed entirely in the feature space, where the online encoder is trained using a VICReg~\cite{vicreg} loss against an exponential moving average(ema) target encoder.
-To handle multimodal future outcomes, we formulate feature prediction as a diffusion-based generation process that encourages upstream modules to supply informative conditions.
-Through this dynamics-driven learning, the feature encoder is guided to attend to regions with motion changes, thereby encoding representations that are more relevant to manipulation.
+Concretely, AFRO integrates inverse and forward dynamics models (IDM/FDM) to encode state–action–state transitions in latent space.
+As shown in Figure~\ref{fig1:teaser}, consecutive point clouds are encoded into features; the IDM infers a latent action from adjacent states, while the FDM predicts future features conditioned on the current feature and inferred action.
+State prediction occurs entirely in feature space, where the encoder is trained using a VICReg~\cite{vicreg} loss against an exponential moving average (EMA) target encoder.
+To capture multimodal futures, we model feature prediction as a diffusion-based generation process.

-To prevent latent action shortcutting and feature leakage in IDM learning, we input feature differences instead of raw feature pairs, forcing the model to reason over action-driven change rather than memorize states.
-We further introduce inverse-consistency supervision: the same pipeline is applied in reverse to explain previous states from future observations.
-By requiring the latent action to account for both forward prediction and backward explanation, we curb degenerate solutions and stabilize representation learning.
+To prevent latent action shortcutting and feature leakage in IDM learning, we input feature differences instead of raw feature pairs, forcing the model to reason about action-driven change rather than memorizing states.
+We further introduce inverse-consistency supervision, applying the same pipeline in reverse to explain previous states from future observations.
+By requiring latent actions to support both forward prediction and backward explanation, we avoid degenerate solutions and stabilize representation learning.